RemkoDuursma/learningguidetor/05-linearregression.md

 Table: One Sample t-test: `weight`

 The `t.test` is appropriate for data that is approximately normally distributed.
-You can check this using a histogram or a QQ-plot (see Sections sec:hist and sec:diagplots).
+You can check this using a histogram or a QQ-plot.
 If the data is not very close to a normal distribution then the `t.test` is often still appropriate, as long as the sample is large.

 If the data is not normal and the sample size is small, there are a couple of alternatives: transform the data (often a log transform is enough) or use a *nonparametric* test, in this case the Wilcoxon signed rank test.
 We can use the `wilcox.test` function for the latter, its interface is similar to `t.test` and it tests the hypothesis that the data is symmetric about the hypothesized population mean.
 For example,